 Physical Characteristics

 The American Wirehair is most easily recognized by its kinky, springy coat.
-However, in cases of less coarse fur, usually their whisker will retain some curliness.
+However, in cases of less coarse fur, their whisker usually retains some curliness.
 Otherwise, they appear very similar to American Shorthairs.
-They do tend to have higher cheekbones than the shorthair, and this is used as a defining characteristic in competition which sets the breed apart from its ancestral breed.
-It also has a rounded head and ears and has a medium-sized body but in some cases, they can lean on the large side as well.
+They tend to have higher cheekbones than the shorthair, which is used as a defining characteristic in competition that sets the breed apart from its ancestral breed.
+It also has a rounded head and ears and a medium-sized body, but in some cases, it can lean on the large side.

 American Wirehair coat

-The American Wirehair will have several “subtle” features that will give its identity away, at the end of the day, this breed is known for its crimped coat.
-But it should be noted that these guys also have very strong and muscular hind legs, which make them agile and good jumpers.
+The medium-length coat is “crimped” and “hard” to the touch.
+However, it still has a nice texture to “pet.”
+Their skin can come in various colors, much like the American Shorthair.
+And while the American Wirehair will have several “subtle” features that will give its identity away, at the end of the day, this breed is known for its crimped coat.
+But it should be noted that these guys also have solid and muscular hind legs, which make them agile and good jumpers.

 We should also point out that…

-Because the American Wirehair cats fur can be easily “damaged” by combing it, it is generally recommended that you avoid brushing it unless he or she is shedding excessively due to “seasonal” affects.
-Which is why, in addition to periodically washing your wirehair (Top 10 Best Cat Shampoo’s) you’ll also want to make sure that you stay on top of your flea and tick management program as well.
+Because the American Wirehair cat fur can be easily “damaged” by combing it, it is generally recommended that you avoid brushing it unless they are shedding excessively due to “seasonal” effects, which is why, in addition to periodically washing your wirehair (Top 10 Best Cat Shampoo’s), you’ll also want to ensure that you stay on top of your flea and tick management program.

-For more information on who we fell offers some of the “best” flea and tick medications on the market feel free to check out our Best Flea and Tick Medications for Cats.
+For more information on who we feel offers some of the “best” flea and tick medications on the market, please check out our Best Flea and Tick Medications for Cats.

-The class clown: goofy and fun.
+The American Wirehair cat’s personality traits are similar to the shorthair’s.
+They are both athletic and moderately active cats.
+And while Wirehairs like to play and bounce around, they generally won’t be nagging you all day (which is nice… right?).
+They are usually pretty adaptable and typically happy and good-natured.
+They’re kind of like the class clown: goofy and fun.
 However, they do enjoy their quiet time, so don’t make the mistake that you will be able to rouse a wirehair at any time of the day for playtime.
 Because of their intelligence, they tend to enjoy interactive toys, such as puzzles.

 Another major problem…

-There is nothing more preventable yet more devastating to a cat’s overall health than obesity.
-So be sure to play with your wirehair regularly and feed them the proper food (Top 10 Best Cat Foods).
+For wirehairs and all cats, it is obesity.
+If you don’t try to keep your cat active and eating a proper diet, you risk pushing them into obesity.
+The good news is nothing more preventable yet devastating to a cat’s health than obesity.
+So play with your wirehair regularly and feed them the proper food (Top 10 Best Cat Foods).
 That means no human food!

 Which brings us to…

-No probably not, but until you know what they will and won’t cover and how much they cost, how will you be able to determine if purchasing one isn’t “right” for you.
+No, probably not, but until you know what they will and won’t cover and how much they cost, how will you determine if purchasing one isn’t “right” for you?